 Keystone's Director of Education, Ed Richardson and senior tutor Jon Gale discuss their top tips for effective revision.

 The age old common entrance exam is still insisted upon by many of the UK’s independent schools for 11+ and 13+ entry.
 The 11+exams tends to comprise English, Maths and Science whilst the 13+ comprises of ten subjects (Maths, English, Biology, Chemistry, Physics, Geography, History, Religious Studies, Latin, French/Spanish/ German/Mandarin).
-The full syllabus for each subject is available online as are practice papers and revision materials.

 As a tutor I have the opportunity to work with a wide variety of students, but despite the differences between them I often encounter some of the same issues over and over again.